Axiomatizations of causal reasoning under indeterministic causal laws: Introduction

 The possibility of such an extension is hinted at by Halpern in the very conclusions of his paper on the axiomatization of interventionist counterfactuals: \begin{quote} (...) a more general approach to modeling causality would allow there to be more than one value of $X$ once we have set all other variables.
 This would be appropriate if we model things at a somewhat coarser level of granularity, where the values of all the variables other than $X$ do not suffice to completely determine the value of $X$.
 I believe the results of this paper can be extended in a straightforward way to deal with this generalization, although I have not checked the details. (\cite{Hal2000}) \end{quote} Perhaps stating that this generalization is ``straightforward'' discouraged researchers from pursuing this direction: or was it the discovery that, after all, the details are not so straightforward?
 To the best of our knowledge, the idea has been taken up again only in 2021, when Peters and Halpern (\cite{PetHal2021,HalPet2022}) modeled indeterministic causal laws within the more complex framework of \emph{generalized structural equation models}.
 More recently, a simpler framework, closer to Halpern's original idea for extending causal models was considered by Wysocki (\cite{Wys2023}), who provided a cursory examination of differences between deterministic and indeterministic counterfactuals.
 The purpose of the present paper is to sharpen the understanding of the logic of interventionist counterfactuals in the indeterministic (but not probabilistic) context and ultimately provide complete axiomatizations for significant classes of indeterministic causal models.
-The models we use (\emph{relational causal teams}) are a generalization of the \emph{causal teams} proposed in \cite{BarSan2020} and are somewhat more general than Wysocki's (one key difference being that our models -- like structural equation models -- do not necessarily obey the Markov condition).
+The models we use (\emph{relational causal teams}) are a generalization of the \emph{causal teams} proposed in \cite{BarSan2020} and are somewhat more general than Wysocki's (one key difference being that our models -- like structural equation models -- do not necessarily obey the Markov condition\footnote{\corrf{Which, in the context of non-probabilistic models, amounts to the fact that there may be data dependencies among exogenous variables.}}).
 In section \ref{sec: differences} we will describe, in general terms, some key differences between deterministic and indeterministic frameworks, and how they will affect our modeling choices.
 We then use the insights just gained to provide (section \ref{sec: relational causal teams}) a precise definition of relational causal teams.
 We then introduce (section \ref{sec: H language}) a language similar to those considered in Halpern's \cite{Hal2000} paper, and describe the most significant differences that arise in its logic when we switch from deterministic to indeterministic models.
 Finally, we provide strongly complete axiomatizations over the class of all relational causal teams (section \ref{sec: general axiomatization}) and on the \emph{recursive} subclass (section \ref{sec: axiomatizing recursive class}), where cyclic causal relationships are forbidden.
-The Appendix contains the proofs omitted due to space limitations.